lsst-sitcom/sitcomtn-025/index.rst

 A "Catcher CSC"
 '''''''''''''''''

-A series of new functionality, which for the purposes of this document we have grouped into a single "Catcher CSC," is required to handle the low-level coordiation of identifying when a specific condition is met, then launching and monitoring an analysis process.
+A series of new functionality, which for the purposes of this document we have grouped into a single "Catcher CSC" is required to handle the low-level coordiation of identifying when a specific condition is met, then launching and monitoring an analysis process.
 It is still being evaluated if it is required to generate a new CSC or if the Watcher CSC can be augmented to handle this new functionality.
 The Catcher functionality also requires a LOVE display to show which tasks are running, links to generated reports, and alarms or notifications for observers.